oxc-project/oxc-project.github.io/src/docs/guide/usage/linter/rules/typescript/no-explicit-any.md

 ### `ignoreRestArgs`

-A boolean to specify if arrays from the rest operator are considered ok. `false` by default.
+A boolean to specify if arrays from the rest operator are considered OK. `false` by default.

 ### `fixToUnknown`

-Whether to enable auto-fixing in which the `any` type is converted to the `unknown` type.
+Whether to enable autofixing in which the `any` type is converted to the `unknown` type.
 `false` by default.